Rawpixel - Fotolia

 Anonymizing technology is important among the tools used for overall data governance and GDPR-specific efforts at GlaxoSmithKline (GSK) PLC, according to Mark Ramsey, senior vice president and chief data officer at the London-based pharmaceutical giant.
 The company, which has worked to build and expand a centralized Hadoop data lake to make all kinds of data more readily available to various GSK departments, has dealt with data masking and anonymizing issues in the process.

-To protect privacy, Ramsey said, governance should be applied at the point of data ingestion, when the data is first introduced into analytical systems, a step GSK is taking with software from StreamSets that can identify personal data as it's ingested.
+To protect privacy, Ramsey said, governance should be applied at the point of data ingestion, when the data is into analytical systems, a step GSK is taking with software from StreamSets that can identify personal data as it's ingested.
 "We have automated the movement of data into the data lake," he explained.
 "We can discover data and anonymize or mask it at the same time we are moving that data."

-He said the basic tenets of GDPR are not new to GSK, whose clinical studies have always required informed consent to use patient data.
+He said the basic tenets of GDPR are not to GSK, whose clinical studies have always required informed consent to use patient data.
 "GDPR is a next-generation combining of things," he surmised, "making sure people provide consent for use of their data."

 Mark Ramseysenior vice president and chief data officer, GlaxoSmithKline